t2bot/matrix-media-repo/docs/admin.md

 URL: `GET /_matrix/media/unstable/admin/users/quota?access_token=your_access_token`

+This endpoint queries the database for per-user quota entries set via the admin API.
+It will NOT retrieve the user's quota values if there is a glob entry in the config file that matches the user id.
+To query the quota values that currently take effect for the given user, you must use the media limits `/config` endpoint as specified in https://github.com/matrix-org/matrix-spec-proposals/pull/4034

 You may specify one or more `?user_id=@alice:example.org` query parameters.
 Note that encoding the values may be required (not shown here).
 Users that are unknown to the media repo will not be returned.

 The response for querying a user's quota: